 You can get pregnant as little as three weeks after the birth of a baby, even if you're breastfeeding and your periods haven't started again.
 Use some kind of contraception every time you have sex after giving birth, including the first time (unless you want to get pregnant again).

 If you've had a tear or an episiotomy, pain during sex is very common in the first few months.
-Studies have found that around 9 out of 10 women who had an episiotomy reported that resuming sex after the procedure was very painful, but that the pain improves over time.
+Studies have found around 9 out of 10 women who had an episiotomy reported resuming sex after the procedure was very painful, but pain improves over time.

-Strengthening the muscles around the vagina and anus by doing pelvic floor exercises can help to promote healing and will reduce the pressure on the incision and surrounding tissue.
+Strengthening the muscles around the vagina and anus by doing pelvic floor exercises can help promote healing, and will reduce the pressure on the incision and surrounding tissue.

 The operation involves neatly cutting out the scar tissue and sewing together the clean-cut edges with small stitches.
 As with all wounds, there is a small risk of infection, so keep your stitches clean at all times.

 A midwife can help you avoid a tear or episiotomy during labour when the baby's head becomes visible.
 The midwife will ask you to stop pushing, and to pant or puff a couple of quick short breaths, blowing out through your mouth.